I'm working hard to make this case study responsive for smaller screens right now! Hang in tight :)

 Traditional user retention metrics don’t apply

-How might we create meaningful connections with users outside of direct service needs?
+How might we create meaningful connections with users beyond our core service?

 Solution